aliyousefiaan/myt-devops-assignment/README.md

 - Pod Disruption Budgets: Ensure that a minimum number of pods remain available during updates and maintenance.

 #### Security:
-- IAM Roles for Service Accounts (IRSA): to get access to aws securely.
+- IAM Roles for Service Accounts (IRSA): to get access to AWS securely.
-- Network Policies: Restrict communication between pods to limit attack surface.
+- Network Policies: Restrict communication between pods to limit the attack surface.
 - Run as Non-Root: The application runs with a non-root user for security.
-- Security Groups: Control incoming and outcoming traffic to prevent unauthorized access.
+- Security Groups: Control incoming and outgoing traffic to prevent unauthorized access.

 #### Fault Tolerance:
 - Health Probes (Liveness & Readiness): Ensure that unhealthy pods are automatically restarted.